btotharye/instill-bot/data/nlu/nlu.md

 - what is the square root of 5
 - why are you stupid
 - I am asking you an out of scope question

+## intent:out_of_scope/bourbon
+- do you make bourbon
+- do you have bourbon there
+- can I get bourbon at your place
+- I'm a bourbon guy